- 1 WHAT IS HAZOP?

 - Check operating/safety procedures.

-– Improve safety of existing facility.
+- Improve the safety of the existing facility.

 - Verify that instrumentation is adequate.